January 21st - January 30th 2018

 July 3rd to July 10th 2016

 This was our second trip to Grand Teton and Yellowstone National parks in Wyoming - and this time the beauty of these places really blew us away.
 Not sure if it was the cooperative weather or the fact that we worked hard and looked so forward to that break.
-The most breath taking moment was to watch the milky way dancing above the volcanic landscape - it was like visiting another planet in another galaxy and we realized how small and insignificant we are.
+The most breath taking moment was to watch the milky way dance above the volcanic landscape - it was like visiting another planet in another galaxy, and we realized how small and insignificant we are.